inji/inji-openid4vp-ios-swift/README.md

 ## APIs

 ### authenticateVerifier
 - Receives a list of trusted verifiers & Verifier's encoded Authorization request from consumer app(mobile wallet).
+- Takes an optional boolean to toggle the client validation.
 - Decodes and parse the request, extracts the clientId and verifies it against trusted verifier's list clientId.
 - Returns the Authentication response which contains validated Presentation Definition of the request.